afourmy/pyGISS/README.md

 ![pyGISS](https://github.com/afourmy/PyGISS/blob/master/readme/how_it_works_2.png)

 The first thing that we need to create a GIS software is a GUI programming framework.
-There are many such frameworks in Python: PyQT, pyside, wx_python, pyGTK. pyGISS is implemented using two different frameworks: tkinter and pyQT.
+There are many such frameworks in Python: tkinter, PyQT, pyside, wx_python, pyGTK. pyGISS is implemented using two different frameworks: tkinter and pyQT.

 Once we've chosen a framework, we need a widget that supports the drawing of 2D graphical items.
 In tkinter, this widget is called a Canvas; in pyQT, it is a QGraphicsView.

-These widgets have functions to create rectangles, circles, and most importantly, polygons.
+This widget has functions to create rectangles, circles, and most importantly, polygons.
 Indeed, as demonstrated below with Italy, a map can be represented as a set of polygons.

 ![pyGISS](https://github.com/afourmy/PyGISS/blob/master/readme/how_it_works_3.png)

-To draw the polygons, we need to have their coordinates.
+To draw the polygons, we need their coordinates.
-A shapefile (.shp) is a file that describes a map as a set of shapes.
+A shapefile (.shp) is a file that describes vector data as a set of shapes.
 For a map, there are two types of shapes: polygons and multipolygons.
-Polygons and multipolygons are defined as a set of points on the Earth, each point being defined as a longitude and a latitude.
+Polygons and multipolygons are defined as a set of points (longitude, latitude) on the Earth.

 ![pyGISS](https://github.com/afourmy/PyGISS/blob/master/readme/how_it_works_4.png)